stevieyu/flashbang/README.md

 - **Private** - No analytics, no tracking, no server.
 All data stays on your device
 - **14,303 bangs** - Merged from DuckDuckGo, Kagi, and custom sources.
 Updated daily via CI
 - **Custom bangs** - Add your own bangs through the settings UI.
 They take priority over built-ins
 - **Search suggestions** - Bang autocomplete and search suggestions directly in your address bar.
-Type `!g` and see `!gh`, `!ghr`, etc. Regular queries proxy to Google, DuckDuckGo, Bing, Brave, or a custom provider.
+Type `!y` and see `!yt` (YouTube), `!ya` (Yandex), `!yf` (Yahoo Finance) — ranked by popularity so the most-used bangs surface first.
+Regular queries proxy to Google, DuckDuckGo, Bing, Brave, or a custom provider.
 Requires a server endpoint (included as a Cloudflare Pages Function) since browsers don't route suggestion requests through Service Workers
 - **OpenSearch** - Browsers auto-discover Flashbang as a search engine via `/opensearch.xml`, including the suggestions endpoint

 ## Bang syntax